• Skip to primary navigation

 • This cookie dough is slightly crumbly but soft.
 It does not stick to the finger but does tend to stick a little to the rolling pin as you roll it.
 For smooth rolling, divide the dough into smaller sections and roll each section between 2 parchment sheets.
 That way, it does not stick to the rolling pin and a lot easier to work with.

-• And when lifting the cut shortbread onto baking trays, it is really helpful to use a flat spatula or an icing scraper.
+• When lifting the cut butterfly cookies onto baking trays, it is really helpful to use a flat spatula or an icing scraper.
 These tools help in retaining the shape of the cookies as they are transferred to the baking tray.

 Do the cookies rise or spread when baking?

-Should you adjust the baking time for different cookie sizes?
+Should I adjust the baking time if my cookie sizes are different?

 Print Pin Rate